Magazines & Journals

 DURHAM WHIFFS.
 Durham, NC: Blackwell’s Durham Tobacco Company, c1880.
 6”x8.5” paper covered 8pp cartoon book with heavy child appeal, parodies of nursery rhymes, etc. Mint condition, excellent color print of school children being taught about Durham Smoking Tobacco.
 Genital gag.
 Historic treasure.

 THE INTERNAL REVENUE RECORD AND CUSTOMS JOURNAL: A Register of Official Information on Internal and Customs Revenue.
-Vol. IV: No. 4 (Number 82: July 28, 1866), New York.
-8 pages , 9.5” x 11.25” newsprint.
+Vol. IV: No. 4 (Whole Number 82: July 28, 1866), New York.
+8 pages , 9.5” x 11.25”.
 Disbound.
 Fine condition.
-Have (Number 88: September 8, 1866) (Number 96: November 3, 1866) (Number 98: November 17, 1866).
+Have (Whole Number 88: September 8, 1866) (Whole Number 89: September 15, 1866 on microfiche) (Whole Number 92: October 6, 1866) (Whole Number 93: October 13, 1866) (Whole Number 96: November 3, 1866) (Whole Number 98: November 17, 1866).

 INTERNATIONAL SEAL, LABEL AND CIGAR BAND SOCIETY NEWS BULLETIN.
 8.5” x 11” mimeographed 20 page labor of love of Myron “Mickie” Freedman, late of Tucson Arizona.
 Filled with all sorts of articles contributed by Tom Somerville, me, and lots of other readers.
 Started in 1934 or 1957.
 Not sure of ending date in 1990’s.
 Have 20 issues from 1970’s, scattered other.
 Noted for identifying and cataloging various band shapes.
 Ten part series on brands of American Tobacco Company during Trust days.

-LONG ASH, THE: Magazine published by General Cigar, aimed at retailers.
-Have (June 1937, October 1937, November 1937, January 1938, March-April 1938, October 1938, December 1938, March 1939, October 1939, November-December 1939, June 1942, Fall 1944, Winter 1944, Spring 1945, Fall 1945 and Fall 1950).
+LONG ASH, THE: Small format 4.5” x 7” magazine “devoted to the promotion of the cigar business” published by the Advertising Department of General Cigar, aimed primarily at retailers.
+This is a continuation of General Cigar’s earlier publication THE BURNING QUESTION.
+The NCM has the following issues, nearly all in mint condition: March-April 1936, June 1936, August 1936 (water-stained), September-October 1936, January 1937, June 1937, [date missing 1937 Trade Marks issue], October 1937, November 1937, January 1938, March-April 1938, July 1938, October 1938, December 1938, March 1939, October 1939, November-December 1939, November-December 1941, June 1942, Fall 1944, Winter 1944, Spring 1945, Fall 1945 and Fall 1950).
 4.5” x 7”.

 NEWS & VIEWS.
-Published in Leesburg, FL, by the United States Cartophilic Society "devoted to Propagating, enhancing, and preserving the hobby of cigarette and trade card collecting."
+Published in Leesburg, Florida, by the United States Cartophilic Society "devoted to Propagating, enhancing, and preserving the hobby of cigarette and trade card collecting."
 Have only one copy (Number 4, March 1986).

 PAST TIMES.
 Near complete [?] run.
 Antique Advertising Association of America 8-12 page club newsletter in color, founded in the early 1990’s.
 Interesting, with focus on tin and the goal of keeping “wordage to a minimum” as pictures are “more interesting than the prose,” the attitude of most tin collectors.
 I don’t agree.